John W. Minard was born on Aug. 7, 1855 near New Rumley, Harrison County, OH, believed to have been the son of Jacob and Mary Ann (Kimmel) Minerd.

 By 1918, when Edson registered for the military draft during World War I, he and Cora had moved to Michigan, settling in as farmers in Brethren, Manistee County.

 The federal censuses of 1920 and 1930 show the childless couple making their home on a farm near Dickson, Manistee County.
-The 1910 and 1920 census records list a live-in servant or "companion" for Cora, Ruby M. Jones of Ohio.
+The 1910 and 1920 census records list a live-in servant or "companion" for Cora, Ruby M. Jones of Ohio, who also has been known as their foster daughter.